Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/zOS_performance/_index.md

 The 31–bit addressed memory is used as follows:

-- Each logged- in user requires an additional 10 Mbytes
+- Each logged-in user requires an additional 10 Mbytes

 <span id="Disk input/output"></span>